 So what was the evidence that they used?

-Apparently there was none.
+Apparently, there was none.

 I think that's so well said.

-The the Russia Trump collusion narrative is dead.
+The Russia-Trump collusion narrative is dead.

 Even, you know, the Stormy Daniels story is dead.